Demetrios Kydones: Second Premiership

 In 1369, Emperor John V Palaiologos recalled Kydones to Constantinople and named him Imperial Prime Minister or Mesazon, the second time he held this position, 1369–1383.
 At the same time, Patriarch Philotheos Kokkinos of Constantinople was removed and his deposed predecessor Patriarch Kallistos of Constantinople restored.

-In the spring of 1369 John V Palaiologos set sail from Constantinople with Demetrios Kydones and a large retinue.
+In the spring of 1369 John V Palaiologos set sail from Constantinople with Demetrios Kydones and Francesco I Gattilusio.
 The destination was Italy; their immediate goal was to meet with Pope Urban V and his cardinals in Rome.
 The purpose of that extraordinary journey, however, and the subsequent meetings between Pope and Emperor in the fall of that year, was twofold: to assure Pope Urban V that the Byzantine Emperor was no longer a schismatic, and to persuade the Pope and his Curia to support a new military initiative that would aid the Byzantines in fending off the ever-increasing threat to the Empire from the Ottoman Turks.

 Kydones' efforts culminated in Emperor John V's profession of faith as a Catholic in the presence of the Pope and cardinals in Rome on October 18, 1369.

 However, with the weakening of Byzantine resistance to the Turks, Kydones retired to private life about 1383.
 In 1390 he journeyed to Venice, which helped introduce Greek culture to Italy, and is credited with fostering the nascent Renaissance.
 He formed, moreover, the nucleus of a group of Byzantine intellectuals that strove to propagate Uniatism.